 As the final rules of most international jurisdictions are yet to be settled, ASIC is planning for two rounds of consultation throughout 2021.
 The second consultation expected in Q2 of 2021 will outline final proposals taking into account responses to CP 334, further rules development in foreign jurisdictions and any other developments in the international standards themselves.
 Therefore, we can expect the rules to be finalised in Q3-Q4 of 2021 and implemented the following year.

-CP 334 sets out to review and update the ASIC Derivative Transaction Rules (Reporting) 2013 (ASIC Rules) in respect of the proposed rule changes by the Commodity Futures Trading Commission (CFTC) and by the European Securities and Markets Authority (ESMA) in 2020.
+CP 334 sets out to ‘modernise’ the ASIC Derivative Transaction Rules (Reporting) 2013 (ASIC Rules) in accordance with the proposed rule changes by the Commodity Futures Trading Commission (CFTC) and by the European Securities and Markets Authority (ESMA) in 2020.